 Eventually, each gorilla is given a name, and the group slowly becomes comfortable around people.

-When the researchers believe the gorillas are ready, they organize a test where a few people visit the group.
+When researchers believe the gorillas are ready, they organize a test where a few people visit the group.
 If the group behaves well during this test, it becomes open for trekking.

 Gorilla habituation is only done in Uganda, in the Rushaga sector of Bwindi Impenetrable National Park.
 Currently, only two gorilla families are under habituation: the Bikingi family and the Bishaho family.